stat20-summer/website/content/syllabus.md

 ### Lecture

-I will meet you guys in Monday, Tuesday, Wednesday, and Thursday at 11:30a in Hearst Memorial Mining Building, Room 390.
+I will meet you guys on Monday, Tuesday, Wednesday, and Thursday at 11:30a in Hearst Memorial Mining Building, Room 390.

 The lectures will be recorded and available on *bCourses* **until the